-For the Early Childhood Module - Challenges items, use the following categories and action levels:
+For the Challenges items, use the following categories and action levels:

-- 0 No current need; no need for action or intervention. - 1 History or suspicion of problems; requires monitoring, watchful waiting, or preventive activities. - Problem is interfering with functioning; requires action or intervention to ensure that the need is addressed. - 3 Problems are dangerous or disabling; requires immediate and/or intensive action.
+- 0 No evidence of any needs; no need for action. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.